sysgears/apollo-universal-starter-kit/README.md

 * Click the **For Developers** tab
 * In the **Use developer features** window, switch to **Developer Mode**

-**NOTE**: If you don't need the Scala modules, you can remove them with the following command:
+**NOTE**: You can remove the unnecessary stacks from Apollo Universal Starter Kit by using the CLI.
+Consult a [respective CLI section].
+Alternatively, you can use the capabilities of your operating system.
+For example, by running the command below, you can remove all Scala server files:

 ```bash
 find -name server-scala | xargs rm -rf
 ```

-If you don't need some ready-made modules, remove them using the [custom CLI].
+If you don't need the ready-made modules, you can also remove them using the [custom CLI].

 2. Install the dependencies.
 Make sure that you use Yarn 1.0.0 or higher.